vmware-tanzu/secrets-manager/docs/_pages/0140-production.md

 resources, such as edge computing and IoT.

 That being said, **VMware Secrets Manager**, by design, is a memory-intensive application.
-However, even when you throw all your secrets at it, **VSecM Safe**’s peak memory consumption will be in the order or 10-20 megabytes of RAM.
+However, even when you throw all your secrets at it, **VSecM Safe**'s peak memory consumption will be in the order or 10-20 megabytes of RAM.
 The CPU consumption will be within reasonable limits too.

-However, it’s crucial to understand that every system and user profile is unique.
+However, it's crucial to understand that every system and user profile is unique.
 Factors such as the number and size of secrets, concurrent processes, and system specifications can influence these averages.
 Therefore, it is always advisable to benchmark **VMware Secrets Manager** and **SPIRE** on your own system under your specific usage